onchainengineering/hmi-wirtual/docs/admin/monitoring/logs.md

   config.

-Events such as server errors, audit logs, user activities, and SSO & OpenID Connect logs are all captured in the `coderd` logs.
+Events such as server errors, audit logs, user activities, and SSO & OpenID Connect logs are all captured in the `wirtuald` logs.

 ## `provisionerd` Logs

-Logs for [external provisioners](../provisioners.md) are structured [and configured](../../reference/cli/provisioner_start.md#--log-human) similarly to `coderd` logs.
+Logs for [external provisioners](../provisioners.md) are structured [and configured](../../reference/cli/provisioner_start.md#--log-human) similarly to `wirtuald` logs.
 Use these logs to troubleshoot and monitor the Terraform operations behind workspaces and templates.

 ## Workspace Logs